The Monthly Expenses and Cost of Living in the United Kingdom’s Largest City Are Higher Than Anywhere Else

 Here are the premises used for this comparison between London’s living costs and other European capitals:

-Average Monthly Expenses for One Person
+Average Cost of Living and Monthly Expenses in London for One Person

 To make this objective, I wrote this article using the following guideline: What are the average monthly expenses for one person (a single, young professional living alone in a rented studio)?